Being Black And Pregnant Was Already Scary — Coronavirus Makes It Even Scarier

 “Usually the decision of pain management doesn’t come from a husband or doula.
 It usually comes directly from the patient,” Roshan said.
 “I don’t know what’s happening in every hospital across the United States, but in many hospitals there are anesthesiologists on call full-time for pain management.
 The nurses are very compassionate toward pain and pain relief, and are very good at listening to what patients need.
 The same goes for doctors.”

-But for Black women who have understandable fears that unconscious bias negatively effects the care they receive, trusting doctors and nurses can prove difficult.
-Williams specifically chose a Black, female OBGYN in hopes that she would feel more culturally connected.
+But for black women who have understandable fears that unconscious bias negatively effects the care they receive, trusting doctors and nurses can prove difficult.
+Kapten specifically chose a black, female OBGYN in hopes that she would feel more culturally connected.
 And while she trusts her doctor wholeheartedly, she said the hope that her doctor understands her experience is based on assumption.

 “I know she hears me.
-I assume that she sees me,” Williams said.
-“I assume that she sees I am a Black woman, and I am anxious and some of my anxieties have been informed by being a Black woman.”
+I assume that she sees me,” Kapten said.
+“I assume that she sees I am a black woman, and I am anxious and some of my anxieties have been informed by being a black woman.”

-“There’s no way I could’ve labored or delivered this baby if [my husband] weren’t there,” she told R29Unbothered.
+“There’s no way I could’ve laboured or delivered this baby if [my husband] weren’t there,” she told R29Unbothered.

 Nicely, 32, had similar concerns about advocacy and decided to hire a doula for additional support during her delivery.